Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Replacement is authorized in specific situations:

-1. Repair-to-value threshold exceeded — When repair costs approach or surpass a set percentage of the system's replacement value, the provider opts for replacement instead.
+1. Repair-to-value threshold exceeded.
+When repair costs approach or surpass a set percentage of the system's replacement value, the provider opts for replacement instead.

-2. Major mechanical failures — Burned-out compressors or cracked heat exchangers frequently make repairs uneconomical.
+2. Major mechanical failures.
+Burned-out compressors or cracked heat exchangers frequently make repairs uneconomical.

-3. Parts no longer available — If a component is discontinued, replacement of the entire unit may be approved.
+3. Parts no longer available.
+If a component is discontinued, replacement of the entire unit may be approved.

-4. Age of system — Very old or severely degraded systems may be authorized for replacement if repair isn't feasible.
+4. Age of system.
+Very old or severely degraded systems may be authorized for replacement if repair isn't feasible.

 Depreciation Can Reduce Your Payout

 Even when replacement is approved, many warranties apply age-based depreciation to the payout.
 This means you could receive significantly less than the cost of a brand-new unit.
-Always check your policy's depreciation policy before you need to use it.
+Always check your policy's depreciation clause before you need to use it.

 Base/Standard Plans

-• Refrigerant recharge covered
+• Unlimited refrigerant recharge

-• A2L refrigerant compatibility
+• Basic A2L refrigerant compatibility

 • Basic HVAC components

-• Unlimited refrigerant
+• Per-pound refrigerant caps removed

 Premium Plans

-• A2L refrigerant compatibility
+• Full A2L refrigerant compatibility

 • Full HVAC components